-Figure 5.
-The generated topology ure 6(a) and (b), where both hands are moved up to the front and then moved up and down as rotated.
+As the example 2, we show that the proposed method allow positional variations because the similarity is based on the direction and velocity of motion.
+Two sample motions for the word "warm" are shown in Figure 6(a) and (b), where both hands are moved up to the front and then moved up and down as rotated.
 Although the positions and trajectories of the motions are different, the estimated topology shown in Figure 6(c) reflects correctly the segments of the samples.

 As the example 3, we show a more complex topology in Figure 7, which is generated for the word "winter clothing".
 In the motion for the word, both hands are vibrated near the face and then moved up.
 Although a state should be generated from a single vibration, the three states, S_2 , S_3 , and S_4 are generated in the topology.
 This is caused by the variation of motions among speakers.
 Since there are samples where hands move faster or slower in comparison with states in the initial model, multiple states are added for similar motions.
 Although the estimated topology may include unnecessary transitions, it accepts motions with vibration.

-5 Experiment of recognition We take the following features defined in Section 3 for recognizing sign language; y, $\|\tilde{v}\|$ and each element of \tilde{v} for each hand and y{rel} for relation of both hands.
+5 Experiment of recognition

+We take the following features defined in Section 3 for recognizing sign language; y, $\|\tilde{v}\|$ and each element of $\tilde{\boldsymbol{v}}$ for each hand and $\boldsymbol{y}{\mathrm{rel}}$ for relation of both hands.
+Considering the above features for each hand, we take 12-dimensional feature vectors for both hands.

-(c) The estimated topology Figure 6.
-The motions and the estimated topology for the word "warm"
+Fig. 6: The motions and the estimated topology for the word "warm"